gautamdhameja/substrate-validator-set/docs/im-online-integration.md

 ## Run

-To run the node and network, follow the instructions as demonstrated in the video [here](https://www.youtube.com/watch?v=lIYxE-tOAdw).
+To run the node and network, follow the steps in [docs/local-network-setup.md](./local-network-setup.md).